-How to Use Your EDD Debit Card to Piss off Bank of America
+How to Use Your EDD Debit Card to Piss Off Bank of America

 Americans across the country are fed up with billion-dollar corporations accepting bailouts while flying on their corporate jets to attend meetings in order to determine how many workers to terminate and how many jobs to ship overseas.

+Corporate executives are writing themselves end-of-year bonuses that 99% of Americans will never earn in their lifetime.
 Americans are tired of billion-dollar corporations and the wealthiest 1% of Americans paying less of a percentage in taxes than a family of four trying to survive on $50,000 a year.

 While corporations are earning record profits quarter after quarter since the stock market crash, these same corporations continue to lay off workers, cut hours, cut benefits, and decrease wages, all the while accepting subsidies from the very workers that they have laid off.